If you are reading this, you must be interested in travel or thinking about Costa Rica.

 The Captain announced that there was a small pod of Spinner Dolphins up ahead, all of a sudden the energy in the boat changed and we all moved toward the bow and sides of the boat to get our first glimpses of the dolphins.

 They dispersed quickly, however the captain saw another pod up ahead, in a few minutes they also abruptly changed direction and disappeared.
 The guides kept us entertained talking about dolphins, turtles and other tour experiences, but we were a bit disappointed, of course.
 Then, one of the guides asked if everyone wanted to snorkel a bit before lunch?

 We all jumped in with the exception of a slightly obese gentleman who appeared to a professional photographer.
 He was not dressed to get wet and seemed content with staying in the boat.

 It was really incredible.

-Schools of fish, turtles and a HUGE Swordfish, it had to be over 4 feet long, it was a below us, weaving back and forth.
+Schools of fish, turtles and a huge Swordfish, it had to be over 4 feet long, it was just below us, weaving back and forth.

 I went wild, flopping my arms around trying to get Jon's attention, only to scare the fish away.
 Sorry.